Chicken Katsu with Tonkatsu Sauce

 What is tonkatsu sauce?

 Tonkatsu sauce, aka Chicken Katsu sauce, is a Japanese-style barbecue sauce.
-It’s rich and tangy and perfect for dipping your favorite fried food or drizzling on sandwiches.
+It’s rich, tangy, and perfect for dipping your favorite fried food or drizzling on sandwiches.
 You can also buy this sauce already prepared.

-You can easily make this sauce yourself with ingredients that you probably already have on hand – ketchup, Worcestershire Sauce, soy sauce, and a little bit of freshly minced garlic or even garlic powder.
+You can easily make this sauce yourself with ingredients you probably already have on hand – ketchup, Worcestershire Sauce, soy sauce, and a bit of freshly minced garlic or even garlic powder.

 What does tonkatsu sauce taste like?

-If you have never tried this savory sauce before, it is like steak sauce, but with a slightly different kick with soy sauce.
-It is the perfect sauce for this dish, you may want to try it with other fried meats, it’s so easy to make and when you make it at home, you always have enough!
+If you have never tried this savory sauce, it is like steak sauce but with a slightly different kick with soy sauce.
+It is the perfect sauce for this dish; you may want to try it with other fried meats.
+It’s so easy to make, and when you make it at home, you always have enough!

 Tonkatsu sauce tastes great on chicken, pork, and beef.
 I have even used it to dip egg rolls into!